Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Carbon Minimization: Holistic Design Exploration

 Regions that rely primarily on wind can also achieve high 24/7 coverage with careful datacenter site selection.
 Out of the thirteen locations, datacenters in Nebraska (a majorly-wind region), Utah and Texas (wind and solar hybrid regions) stand out as the best locations to minimize total carbon footprint and achieve highest coverage.
 Valleys in energy supply are shallower in these windy regions compared to those in others.
 In contrast, regions that rely primarily on solar (i.e., NC, GA, TN, AL) struggle to achieve full 24/7 coverage and incur the highest carbon footprints since solar energy is only available during parts of the day.

-\textit{Renewables + Battery.} The addition of batteries reduces the total carbon footprint by an order of magnitude in all geographic regions.
+\textbf{Renewables + Battery.} The addition of batteries reduces the total carbon footprint by an order of magnitude in all geographic regions.
 The reduction is most pronounced in regions that rely only on solar energy.
-For nine of the thirteen datacenter regions, the most carbon-efficient solution deploys enough battery capacity to achieve 100\% 24/7 coverage and completely eliminate the datacenter's operational carbon footprint.
-For the other four datacenter regions (OR, IL, VA, OH) 99\% renewable energy coverage is the carbon-optimal solution.
-The battery capacity amount to achieve the optimal footprint ranges from 10MWh - 2000MWh for different datacenters and it would represent a utility scale battery capacity.
+For four of the thirteen datacenter regions (TN, AL, TX, NM), the most carbon-efficient solution deploys enough battery capacity to achieve 100\% 24/7 coverage and completely eliminate the datacenter's operational carbon footprint.
+For the other regions optimal renewable energy coverage ranges from 82\% to 99\%.
+The battery capacity amount to achieve the optimal footprint ranges from 200MWh - 1800MWh for different datacenters and it would represent a utility scale battery capacity.
 Given hyperscale datacenters cost billions of dollars~\cite{google_cost}, this battery investment represents a small fraction of a data center's overall cost at current battery prices of \$350/kWh~\cite{cole2021cost}.

+Suppose we manage batteries such that the depth of discharge (DoD) is 100\%.
+Under the carbon-optimal battery configuration, Figure~\ref{bat_charge_dist} indicates batteries are often fully charged or fully discharged.
+Although this outcome arises naturally from our scheduling algorithm, which maximizes the battery usage to avoid carbon-intensive energy, high DoD can harm battery lifespan.
+Conversely, lower DoD may benefit lifespan but reduce the batteries' usable capacities, requiring larger batteries or using carbon-intensive energy.
+Thus, we discover a trade-off between embodied and operational carbon.

+For example, compare DoD of 100\% and 80\%.
+The lower DoD of 80\% increases battery lifespan and the number of (dis)charge cycles by 50\%.
+But because shallower discharges reduce the effective capacity of the battery, larger batteries are required and the associated embodied carbon increases by 43\% in the carbon-optimal configuration.
+Evaluating the net impact, Carbon Explorer finds that 80\% DoD lowers total carbon by 5\% on average, across geographic regions.

+Lowering DoD further increases battery lifetime but requires even larger batteries~\cite{lfp_lifetime}.
+At some point, shallower DoD becomes counterproductive.
+A 60\% DoD implies 10,000 daily (dis)charge cycles and 27-year battery lifespan.
+Other degradation factors would come in to play before reaching the 27-year lifespan.
+Overall, tuning DoD can lower total carbon by 3-9\% across the DC regions.